DroidsOnRoids/public-suffix-mpl/README.md

 Public Suffix List itself is not a Maven library.
 However, it is used by some Maven libraries eg. [okhttp](https://github.com/square/okhttp/issues/4569).

-Artifact containg this POM can act as the metadata source for tools automatically discovering library licenses like [About Libraries](https://github.com/mikepenz/AboutLibraries).
+Artifact containing this POM can act as the metadata source for tools automatically discovering library licenses like [About Libraries](https://github.com/mikepenz/AboutLibraries).

 ### Disclaimer